10 Medical records.

 All patient's records, pathological examinations, slides, radiological films, photographic records, cardiographic records, laboratory reports, statistical evaluations, etc., are the property of the CHRI and shall not be taken from the CHRI except on court order, subpoena or statute duly filed with the medical record administrator or the hospital administration.
 The hospital administration may, under certain conditions, arrange for copies or reproductions of the above records to be made.
 Such copies may be removed from the hospital after the medical record administrator or the proper administrative authority has received a written receipt thereof.
 In the case of readmission of the patient, all previous records or copies thereof shall be available for the use of the attending medical staff member.

 In general, medical records shall be maintained by the hospital.
-Records on microfilms, paper, electronic tape recordings, magnetic media, optical disks, and such other acceptable storage techniques shall be used to maintain patient records for twenty-one years.
-In the case of readmission of the patient, all records or copies thereof from the past twenty-one years shall be available for the use of the attending medical staff member or other health care providers.
+Records on microfilms, paper, electronic tape recordings, magnetic media, optical disks, and such other acceptable storage techniques shall be used to maintain patient records for twenty-one years for minors and ten years for adults.
+In the case of readmission of the patient, all records or copies thereof from the past ten/twenty-one years shall be available for the use of the attending medical staff member or other health care providers.

 (7) Informed consent documentation.